 Exercise: Coding AI Interfaces

 This week we’ll be building on our previous coding experience to create AI-powered applications that use Claude’s language processing capabilities within web interfaces.
 This gets to the heart of the current AI-hype cycle - AI is being added to everything - but it also lets us think about how this technology changes our interactions with web applications in fundamental ways.
 The key difference this week is that instead of building rule-based systems (like our previous recommendation engine that counted ratings), you’ll be building applications that use AI to interpret user input and generate personalized responses.
-This hands over a lot of the control to the model - in this case, Claude.
+This hands over a lot of the control to the model, as Claude will still be at the center of

 Rebuilding Your Recommendation System

-Start with the same concept you developed next week - so for me, I stuck with science fiction, but didn’t try to curate data at all.
-Here’s the prompt I used to build the sample AI-powered sci-fi recommender for this week:
+Start with the same concept you developed next week - so for me, I stuck with science fiction, but didn’t try to curate data with my initial prompt.
+Here’s the first prompt I used to build the sample AI-powered sci-fi recommender for this week:

 “Let’s build an AI app to recommend science fiction books.
 It should take the user’s thoughts on five random books as a couple of sentences, parse that, and then recommend a different book to try.”

-The keyword here is “AI app” - that indicates to Claude you want to use the AI application development features Anthropic has recently introduced.
-Basically, you’ll be building a wrapper for Claude.
+The keyword here is “AI app” - that indicates to Claude you want to use the AI application development features Anthropic has introduced.
+Basically, you’ll be building a wrapper for Claude, and thus starting to explore methods of controlling AI towards an intention rather than just using it for outputs.

-You’ll be able to get results alarmingly fast here, so try refining them and poking at the output.
-For instance, I decided to take advantage of natural language processing here and provide a few sentences on the random books - you might try something totally different.
-Also, you can ask for different designs and interface concepts.
+You’ll be able to get results alarmingly fast here, so use at least five other prompts to refine the prototype and distinguish it from my simple application.
+For instance, I used a natural language processing in my demo and invited users to enter a few sentences on the random books - you might try something totally different.
+Also, you can ask for new designs and interface concepts.
 Just describe what you want as concretely as possible.
-Once you’ve completed your AI-powered application, publish it using Claude’s artifact sharing feature.
+Once you’ve completed your AI-powered application, publish it using Claude’s artifact sharing feature as before.

 Discussion